The Best Audition Songs for Heathers – by Character

 Do you have an upcoming audition for Heathers?
 Well unless you have specifically been asked to sing a song from the show that you’re auditioning for, it’s generally best not to.
 That said, you should still show off similar vocals and personality.
 So here’s our list of audition songs for Heathers, broken down by character.

-Since Heathers is a contemporary musical, the following songs are from contemporary musicals as well.
-In addition, there are lots of dark, youthful, and pop/rock vibes below in order to match the style of the show.
+Since Heathers is a 2010s musical, the following songs are from shows between the 2000s – 2020s.
+There are also lots of pop/rock selections below to match the musical’s style.

 Step 1: Read your audition details